Documentation Index

 Configuring for Covert Copy

-In order to create a covert copy, the source bucket must have versioning enabled.
-A lifecycle policy will need to configured to delete noncurrent versions of objects.
+To create a covert copy, the source bucket must have versioning enabled.
+A lifecycle policy will need to be configured to delete noncurrent versions of objects.
 Follow the steps below to create a version-enabled bucket and the required lifecycle policies.

-Log in to your Wasabi console and create a new bucket.
+1. Log in to the Wasabi Console and create a new bucket.

-Toggle Bucket Versioning on and continue through the prompts until you create the bucket.
+2. Enable Bucket Versioning and continue through the prompts until you create the bucket.

-Once the bucket is created, navigate to Settings > Lifecycle and create a lifecycle policy as shown below.
+3. Once the bucket is created, navigate to Settings then Lifecycle and create a lifecycle policy, as shown below.

-Follow the instructions in Configuring Wasabi as a Cloud Storage Target to configure Wasabi as a cloud storage target and perform backups per desired schedule.
+4. Follow the instructions in Configuring Wasabi as a Cloud Storage Target to configure Wasabi as a cloud storage target and perform scheduled backups.

 Pausing Backups